Edge-notched card: Applications

 Before the widespread use of computers, some public libraries used a system of small edge-notched cards in paper pockets in the back of library books to keep track of them.
-Edge-notched cards were used for course scheduling in some high schools and colleges during the same era.

 The corporate library of a division of E. I. du Pont de Nemours and Company maintained a subject catalog on two-level edge-punched cards (Royal-McBee Keysort cards) that grew to 15,000 cards before the librarians began to consider keeping the catalog on a computer.

+Edge-notched cards were used for course scheduling in some high schools and colleges.
+Keysort cards were also used in World War II codebreaking.

+The Stasi used edge-notched cards (Kerblochkarteikarten) from 1965 to index information including details of staff, crimes, people under surveillance, and vehicles.
+Cards often stored information about the occupation, interests, and suspected political affiliations of those recorded.
+The index cards contained basic personal data in plain text, while sensitive data was coded using the notches.
+A 1956 technical standard specified four card sizes, approximating paper sizes from A7 to A4.
+The cards became obsolete for data storage by 1980 with the introduction of computer databases, but were retained and used to retrieve information after this date.